Reading Log Alternative to get kids reading at home

 This “formula” would help students remember to give details from the story and to explain their thinking about that part.

 When they were finished, I took those notes and projected them anonymously on my board.
-The notes that were well-written with good detail, I showed and had the students explain to me why they were well-written.
-For the notes that needed a bit more, I said exactly that but in a positive way.
+The notes that were well-written with good detail, I showed and had the students explain why they were well-written.
+For notes that needed a bit more, I said exactly that but in a positive way.

 “This is a good start!
 I like how this note says why it was the favorite part.
 How could we add extra detail from the story to help us as listeners better understand what happened in the book during that favorite part?”